Director of Instruction

 Colin has worked as an administrator at the elementary, middle, and secondary-level as well as in several district-level positions.
 Throughout his career, he has remained dedicated to supporting an inclusive education system and ensuring the success of all learners.
 Colin is currently working as a District Principal of Surrey's Student Support Department.

-Ann is a retired educator who has worked as a classroom teacher, LST and Special Education Teacher (K-7).
+Ann is a retired educator who has worked as a classroom teacher, LST and Inclusive Education Teacher (K-7).
 As an administrator Ann has held a variety of positions at both the elementary and district level.

 Ann holds firm to upholding best practice in a strength-based learning environment in support of all students with exceptionalities.